sonic-net/DASH/documentation/gnmi/design/dash-reference-config-example.md

 # Reference configuration example (JSON)

 **WARNING - This example is in JSON format and it is intended for educational/collaboration purposes only.
 It is not intended for production use.
-The final goal for production is to have the schema in [YANG](https://www.fir3net.com/Networking/Protocols/an-introduction-to-netconf-yang.html) format.**
+The goal for production is to have the schema in [YANG](https://www.fir3net.com/Networking/Protocols/an-introduction-to-netconf-yang.html) format.**

 ```xml
 {